 We hereby declare that we did not provide the company with any prohibited, non-audit services outlined in Article 5(1) of Regulation (EU) No. 537/2014 of the European Parliament and of the Council.

-In addition, we declare that we did not provide the Company and the businesses controlled by the Company with such other, non-audit services that are not included in the annual report.
+In addition, we declare that we did not provide the Company and the businesses controlled by the Company with such other, non-audit services that are not included in the consolidated annual report.

-The persons signing the report qualify as the partners responsible for the audit appointment resulting in the present independent auditor's report.
+The person signing the report qualifies as the partner responsible for the audit appointment resulting in the present independent auditor's report.